Master of Arts Program

 Onling Learning students receive the same generous fellowships as onsite students.

-If a Distance Learning student is unable to take courses in a given semester because he or she has taken all the classes offered, he or she should register for continuous registration instead of registering for a leave of absence.
+If an Online Learning student is unable to take courses in a given semester because he or she has taken all the classes offered, he or she should register for continuous registration instead of registering for a leave of absence.

-A student who wishes to transfer credit for graduate-level courses taken at other institutions of higher learning must submit an official transcript with complete course descriptions to the Davidson School Admissions Office, which will consult with the appropriate department.
+A student who wishes to transfer credit for graduate-level courses taken at other institutions of higher learning must submit an official transcript with complete course descriptions to the Davidson School Admissions Office, which will consult with the appropriate area of the faculty.
 Credits counted toward another degree will not be considered.
 The maximum number of credits accepted for transfer is nine (9).
 No credit will be accepted for transfer from courses in which a grade lower than B was earned.